-Activity evaluation is enabled only for Activity mode, and requires the "Debrief evaluation" checkbox in the main menu window to be enabled.
+Activity evaluation is enabled only for Activity mode.
 Checking some checkboxes within the various option tabs of the main menu provides additional parameters for the activity evaluation.

 Here an example about the Options/General tab:

 and here an example about the Options/Simulation tab: